First did thy sire and now thyself by Machivillian skill

 ………………….Anonymous libel published after Cecil’s death

 That our view today of the historical Richard is shaped almost entirely by Shakespeare’s villain is obvious when you google Richard III and get a dozen articles about Shakespeare’s character to one about the real king.
 Not everyone agrees with Shakespeare’s view of Richard.
-The thesis that he was in fact a good man victimized by his family’s enemies was broached most recently by Josephine Tey’s (1951) novel The Daughter of Time, but this was nothing; for it had been promoted by George Buc in the early 17th century, who was speaking for an entire community of northern English who remembered Richard as their king, wickedly done in by southern traitors.
+The thesis that he was in fact a good man victimized by his family’s enemies was broached most recently by Josephine Tey’s (1951) novel The Daughter of Time, but this was nothing; for it had been promoted by George Buc in the early 17th century, who was speaking for an entire community of northern English who remembered Richard as a good king, wickedly done in by traitors.
 According to modern historians there is no evidence that the real Richard had the deformities given him by 16th-century Lancastrians, most notably Sir Thomas More, whose damning portrayal assured the Tudors that the last Plantagenet was a demon who deserved to lose his crown.

 That Shakespeare chose to follow More’s view is explained in part by Oxford’s family history, Richard having punished his forbears for their adherence to Henry VI by executing the 12th Earl and his oldest son, taking their lands, and leaving their mother impoverished.
 Because there are few mentions of the king’s supposed deformities in the 1580s version of the play, The True Tragedy of Richard III, it’s clear that it wasn’t until Shakespeare’s rewrite in the 1590s that the references to his deformities were added.